African swine fever

 African swine fever is endemic in sub-Saharan Africa.
 In Europe, it has been endemic in Sardinia for several decades.
 In 2007 outbreaks occurred in Georgia, Armenia, Azerbaijan and the European part of Russia, Ukraine, and Belarus.

-Recent outbreaks in the European Union
+Outbreaks in the European Union

 From Russia and Belarus, the disease spread to the European Union.
 Lithuania reported cases of African swine fever in wild boar for the first time in January 2014.
 Poland followed in February 2014 and Latvia and Estonia in June and September of the same year.
+The disease continued to spread and, by the end of 2019, it was present in nine EU Member States: Belgium, Bulgaria, Slovakia, Estonia, Hungary, Latvia, Lithuania, Poland and Romania.

-EFSA’s Panel on animal health and welfare provides independent scientific advice on animal health and related food safety issues to risk managers, namely the European Commission, European Parliament and Member States.
+EFSA’s Panel on Animal Health and Welfare provides independent scientific advice on animal health and related food safety issues to risk managers, namely the European Commission, European Parliament and Member States.

 Experts have provided scientific advice on African swine fever several times over the past years.
 This included: